Constants

 const

-variables nor other non-constant values such as state.
+parameter variables nor other non-constant values.

 Constants of Compound Types